shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-mint-fungible-tokens.md

 ```

 Now we will originate our Tokens contract.
 As we inherit the FA2 template, we need to understand what parameters we need to send and can change that according to our needs.
 To our contract we need to send config, admin and metadata.
 The FA2 template provides us with FA2_config which we will be using for the config to control the token behaviour.
 There are multiple options ,but the ones we need are single_asset and non_fungible.
 As we want our token to be fungible, we will set non_fungible to False.
 And for this tutorial, we want the token to be of only one type and for that we will set single_asset to True.
-The default value of non_fungible is False in the config, so we don't need to change it, but the default value of single_asset is False ,so we will set that in the config.
+The default value of non_fungible is False in the config, so we don't need to change it, but the default value of single_asset is False ,so we will set that to True in the config.
 For the admin, we pass the admin address we created.
 For metadata, we will use big_map, in which first we set where to look for the metadata.
 Here from tezos-storage:content we can understand we need to look for content in the storage.
 And in storage, we will define the metadata.
 We will define the name and description.
-You can refer to [TZIP-16](https://tezostaquito.io/docs/metadata-tzip16/) for more details on contract metadata.
+You can refer to [TZIP-16](https://tzip.tezosagora.org/proposal/tzip-16/) for more details on contract metadata.

 ```python
     token = Token(FA2.FA2_config(single_asset=True), admin=admin, metadata= sp.big_map({"": sp.utils.bytes_of_string("tezos-storage:content"),"content": sp.utils.bytes_of_string("""{"name": "Tutorial Contract", "description": "Fungible Token contract for the tutorial"}""")}))